 - What questions should I ask a personal injury lawyer before I hire them?

 - What is the number one reason to hire a personal injury lawyer?

 Put simply, if you have been needlessly injured due to someone else’s negligence or recklessness, I would consider at least contacting an attorney for a free consultation.
 The lawyer will listen to the facts of your case and assess whether legal representation would help.

 Some situations where you will likely benefit from hiring a personal injury attorney include:

 1. If you have severe injuries and mounting medical bills.

 By hiring an attorney, you’ll be able to focus on healing while we handle everything else.
 When it comes to broken bones, long hospital stays, or the possibility of future surgery, a lawyer will help ensure all medical bills are identified and all future medical care is taken into account.
-Any settlement or verdict in South Carolina should factor in not only past medical bills, but every expense that may be incurred down the road.
+Any settlement or verdict in South Carolina should factor in not only past medical expenses, but every expense that may be incurred down the road.

 2. You were in a car accident that wasn’t your fault, and the other driver was driving under the influence.

 Drunk driving accident cases are usually more complex than your typical car accident case because there may be multiple parties that can be held accountable.
 According to South Carolina’s dram shop laws, the bar or restaurant that over served the at-fault driver can be held accountable for the injuries and harm the wreck caused.
 When the bar or restaurant gets involved, there is typically much more money on the line, so the case is more vigorously defended by the bar’s insurance company.
-Our firm has handled many drunk driving wreck cases, and our attorneys know how to stand strong against powerful insurance companies, so our clients can receive a just outcome.
+Our injury law firm has handled many drunk driving wreck cases, and our attorneys know how to stand strong against powerful insurance companies, so our clients can receive a just outcome.